feng-li/texmf/bibtex/bib/README.md

 Where to put the BibTeX database
 --------------------------------

-For a very long time I set up individual database for each paper which makes a lot of duplicated entries.
+For a very long time I set up individual BibTeX database for each paper which yields a lot of duplicated entries.
 Now I use a general solution, put everything into the folder (where the environment variable `BIBINPUTS` points to)

     $HOME/texmf/bibtex/bib/myBibTeXFolder

-so that the latex program can find the location without specify the location of the BibTeX database.
+so that the latex program can find the location without specifying the location of the BibTeX database.

 Collaborate with coauthors
 --------------------------

-If you want to collaborate with other people but do not want to copy your big bibitex database everywhere, you could simply issue a command within your paper folder
+If you want to collaborate with other people but do not want to copy your big BibTeX database everywhere, you could simply issue a command within your paper folder

     bibexport -o for_this_paper_only.bib this_paper.aux